 If your circumstances change

-You or your partner can cancel Marriage Allowance online.
+You can cancel Marriage Allowance online.
 You’ll be asked to prove your identity using information HM Revenue and Customs (HMRC) holds about you.

 If you stop transferring the allowance to your partner, it will run until the end of the tax year (5 April).